OWASP/www-chapter-stockholm/index.md

 ## Local News
 We are always looking for speakers of all experience levels who have interesting topics to present.
 Please submit your interest in this [form](https://docs.google.com/forms/d/e/1FAIpQLSeE6HUlCrYAkotJoi4jkZSaEuHndSMhlLx83zRmeZL_pf4vXQ/viewform) or contact us if you are interested to present or if you want to tip us on interesting topics and speakers.

 Everyone is welcome to join us at our chapter meetings.
-If location limits the number of attendees a first come, first serve policy will be applied to meeting registrations.
+If location limits the number of attendees, the event will be promoted first to members in Slack channel and (mailing list)[https://groups.google.com/a/owasp.org/g/stockholm-chapter].
+After that, a first come, first serve policy will be applied to event registrations for everyone else in Meetup page.

 Follow chapter news on [LinkedIn](https://www.linkedin.com/company/owasp-stockholm/), [Twitter](https://twitter.com/owaspstockholm) or [Meetup.com](https://www.meetup.com/OWASP-Stockholm)